TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

 We are left to prove the outer bound region has integral vertices.
 This follows from the fact that $\Gc_e^2$ is a perfect graph and it is known that the polytope defined by the clique inequalities of a perfect graph has integral vertices (see \cite{chvatal} and Chapter 65 in \cite{Schrijver}).

 The sufficiency proof is complete.

-{\bf Necessity:} We want to show that if a network is not chordal (contains chordless cycles with length $2n, n = 3, 4, \ldots$), then fractional coloring (orthogonal access) does not achieve the capacity (DoF) region.
+{\bf Necessity:} {The necessity proofs for Theorem \ref{theorem:chordal} and Theorem \ref{thm:index} are identical, i.e., we only need to show that there exists at least one unicast message setting for which TDMA (fractional coloring) is suboptimal.
+Specifically, }we want to show that if a network is not chordal bipartite (contains chordless cycles with length $2n, n = 3, 4, \ldots$), then TDMA (fractional coloring) does not achieve the DoF (capacity) region {for at least one message setting}.
+Let us start with the TIM setting (Theorem \ref{theorem:chordal}).

-Suppose now the topology graph contains a chordless cycle with $2n$ vertices, which consist of $n$ distinct source nodes, labeled $S'_1, \ldots, S'_n$ and $n$ distinct destination nodes, labeled $D'_1,\ldots,D'_n$.
+Suppose now the network topology graph contains a chordless cycle with $2n$ vertices, which consist of $n$ distinct source nodes, labeled $S'_1, \ldots, S'_n$ and $n$ distinct destination nodes, labeled $D'_1,\ldots,D'_n$.
 We consider the sub-network induced by these nodes.
-As the cycle is chordless, the sub-network topology is cyclic where each source $S'_i, i \in \{1,\ldots,n\}$ is connected to two destinations $D'_{i-1}, D'_{i}$ and each destination $D'_i$ is connected to two sources $S'_i, S'_{i+1}$ (source/destination indices are interpreted modulo-$n$, i.e., $n+1 = 1, 0 = n$).
+As the cycle is chordless, the sub-network topology is cyclic where each Source $S'_i, i \in \{1,\ldots,n\}$ is connected to two destinations $D'_{i-1}, D'_{i}$ and each Destination $D'_i$ is connected to two sources $S'_i, S'_{i+1}$ (source/destination indices are interpreted modulo-$n$, i.e., $n+1 = 1, 0 = n$).
 An example with $n = 4$ is shown in Fig. \ref{fig:timic}.
-To prove the desired claim, it suffices to find a rate (DoF) tuple that is achievable, thus inside the capacity (DoF) region, but cannot be achieved by fractional coloring (orthogonal access).
+To prove the desired claim, it suffices to find a DoF tuple that is achievable, thus inside the DoF region, but cannot be achieved by TDMA.

 We consider the cases where $n$ is odd or even separately.